Motto

 Types of Activities

 There are two types of activities: Regular Activities (120 hours) and Annual Special Camp (120hours).
 All the NSS Volunteers who have served NSS for atleast 2 years and have performed 240hours of work under NSS are entitled to a certificate from the university under the signature of the Vice-Chancellor and the Programme Coordinator.
 The Annual camps are known as Special Camps.
 Camps are held annually, funded by the government of India, and are usually located in a rural village or a city suburb.
-Volunteers may be involved in such activities as:Cleaning Afforestation Stage shows or a procession creating awareness of such issues as social problems, education, and cleanliness
+Volunteers may participate in activities such as cleaning, afforestation, stage shows, processions, and awareness rallies to address social issues like education, cleanliness, and other community concerns.
+Health camps are also organized with invited doctors.
+Tasks are not predefined, allowing volunteers the flexibility to contribute in any feasible way.
+Camps generally last from one week to 10 days, though shorter camps are also held by nss.

 What are the benefits of joining NSS in college?